User experience is one of the most important aspects of any online business or online marketing strategy.

 Unless you’re working for a very small business, your new website is going to be in the hands of many individuals from many teams and many different departments.
 Everybody is going to have their own perspectives on what would be best with the site.
 Multiple opinions, collaborating together can ultimately culminate in the greatest final product, but you can’t forget about Google’s perspective.

-Graphic designers want to make the most visually appealing site possible, but there are some design principles that need to be balanced in order to fit with Google’s priorities and prevent a nosedive in your ranks.
+Graphic designers want to make the most visually appealing site possible, but there are some design principles that need to be balanced in order to fit with Google’s or other search engines priorities and prevent a nosedive in your ranks.
 For example, most designers would prefer a site designed with minimalism, with only a handful of links in the navigation and as little onsite content as possible.
-However, Google likes to see lots of high-quality pages, and without ample onsite content, the search engine may find it difficult to understand your purpose.
+However, Google likes to see lots of high-quality pages, and without ample onsite content, the search engines may find it difficult to understand your purpose.
 There is always room for a compromise, so work with your designers to find a good balance that works for both of your goals.

 First is a core misconception about UX design, and it has to do with that pesky word “design.”
-When people think about design, especially when it comes to web design, they think of aesthetic choices like coloration, layout, structure, and so on.
-While these are all important to user experience, UX design and web design are not intrinsically the same.
+When people think about design, especially when it comes to SEO web design, they think of aesthetic choices like coloration, layout, structure, and so on.
+While these are all important to user experience, UX design and SEO web design are not intrinsically the same.
 Web design can have all kinds of motivations—for example, you could make the most beautiful site possible, or make a site that only cares about funneling people to conversion.
 A successfully designed site from a UX perspective might be beautiful and have elements of conversion optimization, but its primary focus is always the user’s interaction.

 Plus, most UX design includes more than just the “aesthetic” part of design.
-There’s also sitemapping, branding, navigation, and similar subjects to consider.
+There’s also site mapping, branding, navigation, and similar subjects to consider.

 This is a hard concept to accept, because we’d like to imagine that the world always behaves rationally.
 Because user experience depends on the instincts, intuitions, first impressions, and emotions of the individual user (none of which are standardly predictable), some of the best UX design choices are inherently irrational.